internalSpiral/DreamEchoes/Categories/Kyren Harlow 💤.md

 Prefers to wear cold palettes, with lots of purples and blues.
 Stands at a humble 5’1” ft.
 Gets easily missed in a room full of people because of it.

 Her sense of style is more on the comfy side, prioritizing coziness over presentation.
 She doesn’t much care about fussing over ‘looking the best’, but does value practicality in her outfits.
-Since she magically falls asleep at the most awkward moments, Mazari tries to avoid flowy dresses and skirts when she can, but is very partial to soft robes.
+Since she magically falls asleep at the most awkward moments, Kyren tries to avoid flowy dresses and skirts when she can, but is very partial to soft robes.

-Mazari’s signature scent would most likely smell like a mixture of lavender, vanilla, and a hint of the ocean breeze.
+Kyren’s signature scent would most likely smell like a mixture of lavender, vanilla, and a hint of the ocean breeze.
 ### **Strengths:**
 - Calm, soothing presence (almost hypnotic)\
 - Deeply observant and sharp despite appearance